kalxas/rasdaman/doc/main/02_inst-guide.rst

 accomplish, with only few things to do to have a smoothly running, highly performant installation.
-Moreover, the system is implemented in a special high availability technique where most server management operat­ions can be done with the server up and running, limiting the need for a server shutdown to the absolute minimum.
+Moreover, the system is implemented in a special high availability technique where most server management operations can be done with the server up and running, limiting the need for a server shutdown to the absolute minimum.

 In this Section the general rasdaman server architecture is outlined.
 It